LorenzoAlluminio/blockchain-based-identity-management/docs/Design.md

 - Login with Hyperledger to access the Service  (on each SP).
 - Webapp local to client to login to the network itself and see the offers. (gateway) This webapp will also contain the wallet for the client (the certificate)

-## Network design

-- at least 1 peer for each SP.
-Each peer on the same channel.
-- 1 ordering node for each SP

 ## Chaincode design
 - subscription world state